Meet the Council

 IMG_0281

 Patti Holland is a resident of Arnaudville, LA.
 She is a wildlife biologist by training and had a career with the U.S. Fish and Wildlife Service.
 Because of her ecological background, Patti is involved in the water quality and ecological education programs including the wood duck management and bank-line restoration workshops.
-Patti also puts on the “Shake Your Trail Feather” annual festival, which raises funds for the Bayou Teche Paddle Trail.
+As acting Executive Director, Patti also puts on the “Shake Your Trail Feather” annual festival, which raises funds for the Bayou Teche Paddle Trail.
 She shares the excitement of fellow TECHE Project members and volunteers in promoting the paddle trail, and she especially enjoys birding by kayak on quiet mornings floating down the Teche.
 Contact her at patti_holland@techeproject.org.

-rsz_1rsz_4fullsizerenderBrent Miller and his family live on Bayou Teche and enjoy many outdoor recreation activities in their kayaks, such as fishing, duck hunting, mushrooming and bird watching.
+Brent Miller and his family lived on Bayou Teche for many years and enjoyed many outdoor recreation activities in their kayaks, such as fishing, duck hunting, mushrooming and bird watching.
 Brent and his children also participate in conservation efforts along Bayou Teche, promoting ecology, water quality testing and the use of wood duck nest boxes.
-With also being on the school board for St. Bernard School, Brent has begun the first school paddle club in Acadiana that competes in the Petite Tour du Teche and is encouraging other schools to follow suit to promote more outdoor water recreation along our historic waterways.
-His other responsibilities include the implementation and grant execution of the Breaux Bridge Trailhead for the Bayou Teche Paddle Trail and the Atakapa-Ishak biking/running trail.
+While on the school board for St. Bernard School, Brent began the first school paddle club in Acadiana that competes in the Petite Tour du Teche and is encouraging other schools to follow suit to promote more outdoor water recreation along our historic waterways.
+His other responsibilities have included the implementation and grant execution of the Breaux Bridge Trailhead for the Bayou Teche Paddle Trail and the Atakapa-Ishak biking/running trail.
 Contact him at brent_miller@techeproject.org.

-DTbioBorn on the banks of the Bayou Teche, Dane Thibodeaux, a resident of Breaux Bridge, has brown water running through his veins.
+Born on the banks of the Bayou Teche, Dane Thibodeaux, a resident of Breaux Bridge, has brown water running through his veins.
 Dane is a Social Studies teacher and environmental awareness sponsor at Cecilia High School, encouraging his students to be environmentally responsible by starting a school-wide recycling program.
 With his wife Jill and two children, Lucas and Emile, he enjoys paddling and spending time outdoors with friends and family.
-Dane joined The TECHE Project Council as Bayou Operations Coordinator in the fall of 2013 and is tasked with coordinating our semi-annual Trash Bash and Boogie with local government, businesses and volunteers.
+Dane joined The TECHE Project Council as Bayou Operations Coordinator in 2013 and is tasked with coordinating our semi-annual trash pickup with local government, businesses and volunteers.
 Contact him at dane_thibodeaux@techeproject.org.